BIGJRA/BIGJRA.github.io/rejuv.md

 - You'll be okay.
 (Melia +2, Kanon +2)
 - This is stupid.
 (Kanon -2, Erin +2)

-Activate the crystal - we’re going back in.
+Activate the crystal - we're going back in.

 ## Aevium (Past) 2nd Visit